-The Department of Middle Eastern Languages and Cultures (MELC) is devoted to the study of the principal cultures and languages of the Near and Middle East, including Central Eurasia.
+The Department of Middle Eastern Languages and Cultures (MELC) is devoted to the study of the languages and cultures of the Middle East, Central Eurasia, North Africa, and the Horn of Africa.
 MELC explores the contemporary cultural diversity of the region, its ancient and medieval roots, and its relevance to modern civilizations.
 Our graduates acquire the knowledge and practical skills that prepare them to succeed in a variety of careers, including academia, diplomacy, technology, and business.

-MELC offers BA and MA degree programs that investigate major literary and cultural traditions of the Near East and Central Asia.
-Arabic, Persian, Tajik, Turkish (Modern and Ottoman), and Central Asian Turkic (such as Uzbek, Kazak, Kyrgyz, and Uygur) are the languages of the most significant manifestations of Islamic civilization.
-Hebrew and Aramaic are languages of the Bible and are central to Judaism and Jewish culture.
-A rich and vast heritage from other ancient Near Eastern cultures is explored through the study of languages and literatures such as Egyptian (Hieroglyphic, Coptic), Akkadian, Ugaritic, Phoenician, and Syriac.
-Undergraduates can select from degree options concentrating in Languages and Civilization; Culture and Civilization; Comparative Islamic Studies; and Hebrew Bible and Ancient Near Eastern Studies.
+MELC offers BA and MA degree programs that investigate major literary and cultural traditions of the Middle East and Central Asia.
+The modern languages we regularly teach include Arabic, Persian, Tajik, Turkish (Modern and Ottoman), Central Eurasian Turkic languages (Uzbek, Kazak, Kyrgyz, and Uygur), modern Hebrew, Ladino, and Aramaic.
+A rich and vast heritage of the ancient Near Eastern is explored through the study of languages and literatures including Biblical Hebrew, Egyptian (Hieroglyphic and Coptic), Akkadian, Hurrian, Ugaritic, Phoenician, Syriac and Ge’ez (Classical Ethiopic).
+Undergraduates can select from degree options concentrating in Languages & Cultures, Comparative Civilizations, and Hebrew Bible & Ancient Near East.

-MELC serves a broad spectrum of undergraduates, including those with plans to acquire specific linguistic and cultural proficiencies and those simply interested in the histories and cultures of these regions.
+MELC serves a broad spectrum of undergraduates, including those with plans to acquire specific linguistic and cultural proficiencies and those interested in the histories and cultures of these regions.
 MELC graduates have pursued further study in the humanities or social sciences, professional degree programs in law or medicine, employment with governmental or non-governmental organizations, and other careers.
-Our department participates actively in exchange programs, sending UW students for language and cultural study and research to a variety of locations—from North Africa to the Middle East, and across Central Asia—and training many students from institutions overseas.
+Our department participates actively in exchange programs, sending UW students for language and cultural study and research to a variety of locations—from North Africa and the Horn of Africa to the Middle East, and across Central Eurasia—and training many students from institutions overseas.